 Craig also has substantial experience in enterprise governance matters, particularly for privately-owned companies.
 As a member of the American Bar Association's Committee on Corporate Laws of the Section of Business, Craig was a contributing author to Managing Closely-Held Corporations: A Legal Guidebook.
 He was also a commentator on governance issues at the George W. Leet Business Law symposium, a national forum sponsored by Case Western Reserve University School of Law.
 He also participated as a facilitator at a National Association of Corporate Directors' program entitled, "Answering the Top 10 Questions Facing Family Business Boards."
 Craig's practice also includes counseling government and quasi-public entities on economic development initiatives as well as their participation in sophisticated business transactions.

 Craig is a frequent lecturer internationally on issues of global commerce and enterprise governance.
-Craig delivers an annual lecture series in Lusaka, Zambia and Johannesburg, South Africa on negotiating commercial contracts in high risk environments and the best practices in formulating and operating international joint ventures.
+Craig delivers an annual lecture series in Zambia, Zimbabwe and South Africa on negotiating commercial contracts in high risk environments and the best practices in formulating and operating international joint ventures.

-Craig takes an active leadership role in several professional and civic organizations, including serving on the boards of the International Senior Lawyers Project, the Western Reserve Historical Society and the Diversity Center of Northeast Ohio.
+Craig takes an active leadership role in several professional and civic organizations, including serving on the executive board committees of the International Senior Lawyers Project and the Western Reserve Land Conservancy.

 Williams College B.A., Political Economy and Political Science 1979

 University of Virginia School of Law J.D.
 1983